Skip to main content

 " I ... didn't know what to say."

 " But Carpenter?
-Really?"
-He shook his head as she smiled amused.
+Where did that come from?"
+He shook his head as she smiled, amused.

 "Let me cook dinner now, I will go to her tomorrow again and hopefully have more access."
 She sounded determined.
 I love how serious she is about the mission.
 She is so dedicated to everything she does.
 He nodded.